Whitacre Tower

 Whitacre Tower, also known as One AT&T Plaza, and formerly known as One Bell Plaza, is a 37-story high-rise in Downtown Dallas, built adjacent to the Akard Street Mall in 1984.

 The building is the headquarters for AT&T and Southwestern Bell Telephone, which operates as "AT&T Southwest".
 It is 580 feet (177 m) tall, the 13th-tallest building in the city.
-The white stone and glass skyscraper has over 1000000 sqft of office space.
+The Continental Buff Travertine (provided by Idaho Travertine, now Yellowstone Rock) and glass skyscraper has over 1000000 sqft of office space.

 History

-The Whitacre Tower was built in 1982.
+The site of the modern day tower was originally a plot of land purchased by Missouri real estate developer Thomas Field in 1887.
+In 1893, Field opened the $500,000 Oriental Hotel on the site.
+In 1924, the Oriental Hotel was torn down and the Baker Hotel was constructed on the same site in 1925.
+The Baker Hotel was imploded in 1980 to make room for the Southwestern Bell Telephone headquarters, which eventually became the Whitacre Tower in 1982.

 AT&T moved its headquarters to the tower from a location in San Antonio, Texas, in 2008.
 Mayor of Dallas Tom Leppert said then he hoped AT&T would stay in the central city.
 Most of the around 700 workers moving to the Whitacre Tower were moved into 17 floors that were being refurbished.
 In August 2008, AT&T sold the tower to Icahn Enterprises and took a long-term lease in the tower.

-AT&T renamed the tower the "Whitacre Tower" after Edward Whitacre, Jr., a former chairman and chief executive, in 2009.
+AT&T renamed the tower the "Whitacre Tower" after Edward Whitacre Jr., a former chairman and chief executive, in 2009.
 AT&T moved Spirit of Communication, a gold statue, from its Bedminster, New Jersey, offices to the Whitacre Tower.